-An operator must be able to sail without a rudder or otherwise be prepared to assemble a makeshift rudder.
+Because the backup system can also be lost an operator must be able to sail without a rudder or otherwise be prepared to assemble a makeshift rudder.

 Important: Look to the Getting Underway Chapter (chapter 12) for information about using your emergency tiller system.
 The connections and use are detailed in that section.